netdata/netdata/docs/collect/system-metrics.md

 and [containers](/docs/collect/container-metrics.md) with zero configuration.

 To gather system metrics, Netdata uses roughly a dozen plugins, each of which has one or more collectors for very specific metrics exposed by the host.
-Most metrics Netdata users interface with most for health monitoring and performance troubleshooting are collected and visualized by `proc.plugin`, `cgroups.plugin`, and `ebpf.plugin`.
+The system metrics Netdata users interact with most for health monitoring and performance troubleshooting are collected and visualized by `proc.plugin`, `cgroups.plugin`, and `ebpf.plugin`.

 [**proc.plugin**](/collectors/proc.plugin/README.md) gathers metrics from the `/proc` and `/sys` folders in Linux